-- copyright and other IP issues relating to content
+- copyright, other IP and defamation issues relating to content

 - consideration of all the facets of social media which may include a database of contacts, events or work diaries, extended content (such as blogs and articles), video, and images (for example, photographs of work social events uploaded)